As 15% of Nevadans face food insecurity, the Wolf Pack remains dedicated to ensuring food security for all Nevadans.

 In the College of Agriculture, Biotechnology & Natural Resources

 A few of our food systems programs are highlighted below.
-The University offers programs in these and other subject areas across the state.
+The University offers community programs in these and other subject areas across the state.
 To learn more, visit the website for our office in your county and explore our many program areas.
 To suggest a program be highlighted below, please contact Shelby Bietz.

 Food, hygiene products or winter wear | Funds or gift cards | Donation drives